Nowhere Like New York - 8 Tourist Areas of Midtown

 During the Holiday season, you will find a Holiday Market, an ice-skating rink, and an impressive Christmas tree in the park.
 The park is one of my favorite spots to visit over the Holiday season - though it can get quite crowded at this time of year!
 It is hard not to get into the festive spirit while wandering around this market with a hot chocolate or apple cider in hand!

 NEW YORK PUBLIC LIBRARY (NYPL)

 The beautiful NYPL is also along Fifth (inside the grounds of Bryant Park).
 Two iconic statuesque marble lions, 'Patience' and 'Fortitude', stand at the library entrance.
-Free tours of the library leave from the Astor Hall information desk each day - click here for more information on the building tour.
+Free tours of the library leave from the Astor Hall information desk each day - check out the NYPL tour page for more information on the building tour.

 This building tour remains on my NYC to-do list.
 We previously arrived at the library to participate but stumbled upon an exhibition tour instead.
 Our tour guide was lovely, however, the exhibition (which was about NYC Food) was quite long and not to my taste (pun intended 😂).
 This was due to personal choice and lack of planning, and so, I can't fault the library for this!
 The type of exhibitions held in the library can vary immensely.
-Click here for more information on exhibitions.
+Check out the NYPL exhbition page for more information on exhibitions.

 EMPIRE STATE BUILDING